Find Grad Schools

 Education Levels of Music Majors

-In 2020-2021, 1,327 doctor's degrees were awarded to music majors.
+During the most recent year for which data is available, 1,360 people earned their doctor's degree in music.
 This earns it the #22 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in music at each degree level.